Logarithmic Voronoi polytopes for discrete linear models: Combinatorial types of logarithmic Voronoi polytopes

 \section{Combinatorial types of logarithmic Voronoi polytopes}

 In this section, we give an explicit combinatorial description of logarithmic Voronoi polytopes at interior points on the linear model $\M$.
 We find that these polytopes have the same combinatorial type.
 The next proposition gives a formula for the vertices of those~polytopes.
+Slightly abusing the notation in \cite[Chapter 6]{ziegler2012lectures}, we define a \textit{cocircuit} of the matrix $B$ to be any vector $v\in\RR^n$ of minimal support such that $vB = 0$.